rocBLAS programming guide#

 $ ./rocblas-bench -f gemm_strided_batched_ex --transposeA N --transposeB T -m 1024 -n 2048 -k 512 --a_type i8_r --lda 1024 --stride_a 4096 --b_type i8_r --ldb 2048 --stride_b 4096 --c_type i32_r --ldc 1024 --stride_c 2097152 --d_type i32_r --ldd 1024 --stride_d 2097152 --compute_type i32_r --alpha 1.1 --beta 1 --batch_count 5

-If you want to benchmark many sizes, it is recommended to use rocblas-bench with the batch call to eliminate the latency in loading the GEMM library which rocblas links to.
-The batch call takes a yaml file with a list of all problem sizes.
-You can have multiple sizes of different types in one yaml file.
-The benchmark setting is different from the direct call to the rocblas-bench.
+To benchmark many sizes, it is recommended to use rocblas-bench with the batch call to eliminate the latency involved with loading the GEMM library that rocBLAS links to.
+The batch call takes a YAML file with a list of all problem sizes.
+You can have multiple sizes of different types in one YAML file.
+The benchmark setting is different from the direct call to rocblas-bench.
 A sample setting for each function is listed below.
-Once you have the yaml file, you can benchmark the sizes as follows:
+After you have created the YAML file, benchmark the sizes as follows:

 rocBLAS/build/release/clients/staging/rocblas-bench --yaml problem-sizes.yaml